kscanne/caighdean/INSTALL.md

 [download a ZIP](https://github.com/kscanne/caighdean/archive/master.zip)
 containing all of the files in the repository.

-The one file _not_ contained in the repository is the raw statistical language model `ngrams.txt` (roughly speaking, this contains a table of probabilities of seeing an word in Irish if you know the previous two words).
-It currently weighs in at about 500MB uncompressed, and is therefore much too big to maintain on github.
-It should be placed in the same directory as all of the other files in the repository.
-Contact me directly if you need a copy of `ngrams.txt`.
+The one resource _not_ contained in the repository is the Irish n-gram language model (roughly speaking, this is a table of probabilities of seeing a word in Irish if you know the previous two words).
+These statistics need to be stored a Redis database that the standardizer will access at runtime.

+If you have a reasonably large corpus of (more or less) standard Irish, you can build your own n-gram model using the scripts in the `model` subdirectory.
+Just place your corpus in a plain text file, UTF-8 encoded, one sentence per line, in the `model` directory.
+Then edit the two variables at the top of `model/makefile`; the first should point to your clone of the `caighdean` repo, and the second should be the filename of your corpus (do *not* use the default name `corpus.txt`).
+Then:

+	$ cd model
+	$ make

-The default behavior of the standardizer is to read the statistical language models from a database.
-You will need to have `libdb` and the Perl modules `DB_File` and `DBM_Filter` installed for this to work.
+You will need the Redis Perl module, and the Redis server must be running on your machine for this to work.
-Once you have the repository files and `ngrams.txt`, run this command to build the databases:

-	$ perl builddb.pl

 This will take a while to run.
-When it finishes, you will have two new files named `prob.db` and `smooth.db`, and you are ready to [start standardizing text](https://github.com/kscanne/caighdean/blob/master/USAGE.md).
+When it finishes, you will be ready to [start standardizing text](https://github.com/kscanne/caighdean/blob/master/USAGE.md).

-If you do not have `libdb` installed, you can try having the standardizer read the language model `ngrams.txt` directly into RAM.
-For this, just set the value of the `$db` flag in `caighdean.pl` to 0:

-	my $db = 0;

-If you go this route, you will need to run the standardizer on a reasonably powerful computer with plenty of RAM.
-On my Linux server with 12GB RAM and a pretty fast drive it takes about a minute and half to load the language models.
-On a MacBook Pro with 8GB RAM it takes about 12 minutes.
-Once the models are loaded, the actual standardization process is pretty fast; better than 200K words per minute on the Linux server.